NC State vs. Princeton Predictions & Picks - Women's NCAA Tournament First Round

 NC State Schedule Analysis

-- The Wolfpack's signature victory this season came against the Iowa Hawkeyes, a team ranked inside the AP's Top 25 (No. 3).
-The Wolfpack took home the 94-81 win on the road on December 1.
+- In their best win of the season, the Wolfpack took down the No. 3 Iowa Hawkeyes, 94-81, on December 1.

-- The Wolfpack have tied for the 21st-most Quadrant 1 victories in the country (six), but also have tied for the 45th-most Quadrant 1 defeats (eight).
+- The Wolfpack have tied for the 21st-most Quadrant 1 wins in the country (six), but also have tied for the 46th-most Quadrant 1 losses (eight).

 NC State 2022-23 Best Wins